shashi-banger/pyffmpeg_cmd_generator/ffmpeg_cmd_gen_spec.rst

 What we want to achieve?
 =========================

-- Give a mechanism to fetch a reliable previously tested ffmpeg command given an input media file, output specification from a collection of commands
+- Give a mechanism to generate ffmpeg command based on the specifications given in next section
-- A workflow between Ops, DevOps and Dev to evolve a collection of ffmpeg commands
+- The generated ffmpeg command is wrapped in another script so that when exercised on a new input file it will validate the input spec used during command generation.
-- Track ffmpeg docker version which has been used to verify the commands
+  Failure will result in abort.

 Output specification Description